cicconee/go-cicd-example/README.md

 # Steps For Deployment

 Go to DigitalOcean and create a new Ubuntu 22.04 (LTS) Droplet.
-Make sure to pair a SSH key with the droplet.
+Make sure to configure a SSH key with the droplet.
 Once it is created the IP address should be displayed near the droplet name.
 In a terminal try to login to the server with the command `ssh root@<your-droplet-ip>`.
 Enter your password if you used one when creating the key.

 In the ssh session you need to configure a systemd unit file to run the application as a system service.
 Use your favorite text editor (I use nano) and create a new systemd file `nano /etc/systemd/system/<service-name>.service` with the following content.